yfyang86/metevalue/Readme.md

 ## Example: Other DNA methylation tools

 In above examples, we have already provided examples to calculate E-values directly from DMR detection tools including BiSeq, DMRfinder, MethylKit and Metilene.
-All of this requires users to prepare an output file of different tools.
+All of these require users to prepare an output file of different tools.
 However, users may wonder how to calculate the E-values directly from CpG sites or other DNA methylation tools not presented above.
 We then facilitate the purpose in the following example.

--   `methyrate`: a file containing methylation rates at each CpG site of 2 different group
+-   `methyrate`: a file containing methylation rates at each CpG site of 2 different groups

 By changing the group name, start site and end site, function `varevalue.signle_general` can calculate e-value of any site or region using a general methylation rates data without using an output file of a specific tool.